hibernate/hibernate-reactive/README.md

 	org.hibernate.reactive:hibernate-reactive-core:1.0.0-SNAPSHOT

+You'll also need to add dependencies to:

+- Hibernate ORM: `org.hibernate:hibernate-core`, and
-You'll also need to add your Hibernate 5.4 snapshot, the Vert.x reactive database driver, and a regular JDBC driver (which is used for schema export).
+- the Vert.x reactive database driver for your database, for example `io.vertx:vertx-pg-client` or `io.vertx:vertx-mysql-client`.

-There is an example Gradle build included in the example program.
+There's an example Gradle build included in the example program.

 ### Mapping entity classes